mongodb/docs/source/includes/fact-defer-maintenance-max.rst

 .. note::

-   You can defer a single maintenance event a maximum of two times.
+   You can defer a single project maintenance event up to two times.